Koheron/koheron-sdk/README.md

-python/    # Python tooling, runners and client libraries server/    # C++ server sources and build rules web/       # Front-end assets shared across instruments tests/     # Automated tests for the SDK and example instruments
+python/    # Python tooling, runners and client libraries server/    # C++ server sources and build rules web/       # Front-end assets shared across instruments
 ```

 Exploring these directories is the best way to learn how to assemble your own instrument configuration.